inclusive-design/adaptive-palette/README.md

 past messages and optionally from a local Ollama model.
 - [Adjust Settings](./docs/Settings.md): change the runtime settings from within the app, saved in the browser and applied at the next page load.
+- [About Me](./docs/AboutMe.md): notes about the user that sentence and word suggestions use, typed in or accepted from the AI model's suggestions.
+Desktop version only.
 - [Install on Your Computer](./docs/Deployment.md): install Adaptive Palette and Ollama on macOS or Windows, run it for the first time, and uninstall it cleanly.